Blogger’s Dozen: My Top Twelve Most Popular Blogposts from the Past 365 Days

 Metaverse platforms are natural homes to transmen, transwomen, the non-binary, and the gender fluid, where you have the ability to choose how you are seen by other avatars.
 Many trans people take the first steps of their journey in a virtual world.

-But while virtual worlds can be a haven to the transgendered, they are not perfect, either.
+But while virtual worlds can be a haven to transgender people, they are not perfect, either.
 In November 2017, I wrote an extensive blogpost about how many virtual worlds and social VR platforms still tend to codify the male/female dichotomy as a hardset binary rather than a fluid concept.
 Still, many people who want to present as a different gender from the one they were assigned at birth seek out metaverse platforms where they can express themselves freely, without judgement or harassment, and where they can help build vibrant, diverse communities.

 While I was in the Belle Epoque store in Second Life, doing their 6th anniversary hunt (see this blogpost for a view of some of the many lovely hunt gifts), I came across a poster on the wall which intrigued me, so I teleported over to the event titled From Her to ME, which opens Nov.
 22nd, 2021 and runs until Dec.
 22nd, 2021: